 Where we can help:

-The Inspector General can investigate allegations of fraud, waste, abuse, mismanagement, misconduct, or wrongdoing involving South Carolina State agencies and their employees in the Executive Branch of State Government (includes colleges and universities).
+The Inspector General can investigate allegations of fraud, waste, abuse, mismanagement, misconduct, or wrongdoing involving South Carolina State agencies and their employees in the Executive Branch of State Government (includes public colleges and universities).

 We cannot investigate the following:

 - Judicial Branch (courts, judges, and certain regulatory agencies),